About the Heat Network Exchange

 The Heat Network Exchange helps heat network companies connect with potential suppliers and partners.

 It aims to help and bring together the organisations that design, build, operate, and maintain heat networks in one easy to find place.

 The importance of heat networks

-There are currently over 14,000 heat networks in the UK, providing heating and hot water to approximately 480,000 consumers.
-Heat networks can deliver heating, hot water, and/or cooling from a central source or sources to a wide range of buildings including domestic dwellings, public buildings, businesses, factories, sport facilities, hospitals and universities.
 They are uniquely able to unlock otherwise inaccessible large-scale renewable and recovered heat sources such as waste heat from industry and heat from rivers and mines.
-Heat networks currently provide 2% of UK heat demand and the Committee on Climate Change estimated in 2015 that with government support, they could provide 18% of heat demand by 2050 in a least-cost pathway to meeting carbon targets.
+Heat networks currently provide about 3% of UK heat demand and the Committee on Climate Change estimated in 2015 that with government support, they could provide 18% of heat demand by 2050 in a least-cost pathway to meeting carbon targets.
 This emphasises the importance and potential of heat networks to meet carbon targets and reach net-zero.